You are here

 - The wireless network shuts down one hour after the Library closes.

-- Non-cardholders should be prepared to show a staff member a photo ID.
+- Non-cardholders should be prepared to show a staff member a photo ID upon request.

 - Library Cards are not transferable.

-- Computers in the Youth Services Info Commons are for the use of preschool children and students in elementary and middle school and their parents.
+- Computers in the Youth Services Information Commons are for the use of preschool children and students in elementary and middle school and their parents/caregivers.

-- Children preschool through grade 2 may use computers when an adult or caregiver remains at the computer.
+- Children preschool through grade 2 may use computers when an adult/caregiver remains at the computer.

-- Parents may use the computers in the Youth Services Info Commons when their children are in the Youth Services Department or attending programs.
-Up to two computers may be in use by parents at any time.
-Children and students have preference at all times.
-Parents will be given five (5) minutes to close out a session when a child or student is waiting.
+- Children and students have preference at all times.
+Parents/caregivers will be given five (5) minutes to close out a session when a child or student is waiting.

 - Parents are responsible for their child/student’s Internet use.